sbarabe/ArduinoNanoProtonPack-with-DY-soundboard/README.md

 I'm in the process of building 4 proton packs for my sons.
 Since I have multiple packs to made, I want to cut on prices and choose some most affordable components.
 This design is greatly inspired form https://github.com/CountDeMonet/ArduinoProtonPack, but with cheaper audio board (DY-SV8F in my case) for sounds and shift register (MAX7219) for the BAR GRAPH.
 I also add 2 push buttons in the front wand adjuster to set volume.
 Those are the biggest changes made from the original design.
 I had to rewrite almost all the program because it took too much memory for a Arduino Nano (I did got warning from IDE after just making change to use DY board and MAX7219), and also because the DY-SV8F was sensible to multiple play calls and have some delay before a call end the actual state of the board causing some bugs in the sequences.

-#D MODELS :
+3D MODELS :

 	3d models for pack and wand are inpired from the 83% are base on the original references, but I have remake almost all the files and optimised them for my CR10s pro V2 with a 310 by 310mm bed.
 I'll publish the files when they are ready.
 For now you can use any adapeted 3d printed refrence models from the original design by https://github.com/CountDeMonet/ArduinoProtonPack :
 The models are based off the following things on thingiverse:
 * Main base model for the pack: https://www.thingiverse.com/thing:2479141
 * Base model for the proton wand: https://www.thingiverse.com/thing:1128019